A guide to getting a car loan in Canada

 What will your car loan repayments be?
 For every $10,000, your repayments can range between $193 and $277+ per month on a five year or 60 months term.
 A good credit score will save you $2,000 to $4,000 over the life of your loan, for every $10,000 borrowed.

-In summary, if you have vehicle finance – $500 to $700 per month is the minimum monthly budget required to own and operate a car in Canada.
+In summary, $500 to $700 per month is the minimum monthly budget required to own and operate a car in Canada.

 3. Compare lenders